Azure/azure-quickstart-templates/301-create-ad-forest-with-subdomain/README.md

 The Domain Controllers are placed in an Availability Set to maximize uptime.
 Each domain has its own Availability set.
 The VMs are provisioned with managed disks.
-The disk type (Standard or Premium) is derived from the VM size.
-If the name contains "DS", a Premium (SSD) disk used.
-Otherwise, a Standard (HDD) type is used.

 Most template parameters have sensible defaults.
 You will get a forest root of _contoso.com_, a child domain called _child.contoso.com_, two DCs in each domain, a small IP space of 10.0.0.0/22 (meaning 10.0.0.0 up to 10.0.3.255), etc. Each VM will have the AD-related management tools installed.
-By default, the VMs are of type DS1_v2, meaning 3.5 GB of memory, one core and SSD storage.
+By default, the VMs are of type DS1_v2, meaning 3.5 GB of memory and one CPU core.
 This is plenty for a simple Active Directory.
+The disk type defaults to Standard SSD, which is low latency but also low IOPS.
+This is fine for Active Directory.
-The only thing you really need to do is to supply an admin password.
+The only thing you really need to do is to supply an administrator name and password.
 Make sure it is 8 characters or more, and complex.
 You know the drill.